flix/flix/doc/FAQ.md

-# Questions and Answers #
+# Frequently Asked Questions #
-The purpose of this document is to provide succinct answers to some of the questions about the Flix programming language.
+This document aims to answer some of the commonly asked questions about Flix.

 ### What is Flix? ###
-Flix is logic and functional programming languages for fixpoint programming.
+Flix is declarative programming language which combines aspects of logic and functional programming for expressing fixed point algorithms.
 Flix is by design *not* a general-purpose programming language.
-Flix is *not* Turing-complete.
+As such, Flix is *not* Turing-complete.

-() Why (when) should I use Flix?
+### Why Flix? ###
+Flix was created from the observation that Datalog (a logic programming language for relations) has been successfully in the implementation of static analysis tools.
+Specifically, points-to analysis.
+Yet, Datalog has many limitations which hinders it use for a broader class of static analysis algorithms.
+The purpose of Flix is to extend Datalog to remedy some of its shortcomings.

 ### What is a Flix program? ###
 A Flix program is a